 Tuesday, December 3, 2019

-Stage Artware 1990s - a joy to behold!
+STAGE ARTWARE 1990s - a joy to behold!

 Beverley White bought Stage Artware in 1993 and sold four years later in 1997.
 She knew nothing about ceramics and at first there was failure after failure.
 Pottery is a highly technical business and fortunately Tom Hodgson and others from Western Potters Supplies helped her to learn better techniques.
 Soon she had the business back on track and earning money.